gstanden/orabuntu-lxc/README.md

 Any Oracle on Any Linux at bare-metal resource utilization with density and elasticity 10X+ hypervisor-based systems.

 Oracle Enterprise Edition Software on Ubuntu Linux using LXC Containers.
-This software runs Oracle Enteprise Edition RAC database on Ubuntu 15.04 or 15.10 64-bit Desktop Edition using Oracle Enteprise Linux 6.5 LXC Containers.
+This software runs Oracle Enteprise Edition RAC database on Ubuntu 15.04 or 15.10 or 16.04 64-bit Desktop Edition using Oracle Linux LXC Containers.
 Additional instructions for an install of Oracle 12c (12.1.0.2.0) RAC ASM Flex Cluster using GNS are provided at the 'nandydandyoracle' website ( https://sites.google.com/site/nandydandyoracle ).

 One can think of orabuntu-lxc as a sort of Oracle Enterprise Linux 'emulation layer' for Ubuntu Linux, although it is much more than just that.
 Orabuntu-lxc is an automation layer for LXC that will create 10's or 100's of oracle-ready LXC containers (i.e. 'servers') of any OEL5, OEL6, or OEL7 version in just minutes, fully networked and ready for Oracle Enterprise software install.
 Just add a downloaded Oracle install media, mix, and voila!
 Oracle Enterprise is built!